mrhemant/social-site/README.md

-# basic social networking site in node.js
+# basic social networking site using node.js

 This is a basic social networking site using Node.js, Express, Passport and Mongoose